folio-org/mod-source-record-manager/README.md

 ## Data import workflow
 There are two ways to import records into source-record-storage via source-record-manager.
-* The first way is basically used by UI application - user has to upload file and start file processing, mod-data-import provides API for this functionality, see [FileUploadApi](https://github.com/folio-org/mod-data-import/blob/master/FileUploadApi.md) and [File processing API](https://github.com/folio-org/mod-data-import/blob/master/FileProcessingApi.md).
+* Using UI application - user has to upload file and start file processing, mod-data-import provides API for this functionality, see [FileUploadApi](https://github.com/folio-org/mod-data-import/blob/master/FileUploadApi.md) and [File processing API](https://github.com/folio-org/mod-data-import/blob/master/FileProcessingApi.md).
-* The second way is intended to import records using CLI tools - Postman, curl, SoapUI.
-This option is preferred if user wants to process records directly without uploading files, and mod-source-record-manager provides API for this.
+* Using CLI tools - Postman, curl, SoapUI.
+This option is preferable if user wants to process records directly without uploading files, and mod-source-record-manager provides API for this.

 In both ways mod-source-record-manager maps MARC records to Inventory instances and sends instances to mod-inventory.
 For more details see [RuleProcessorApi](RuleProcessorApi.md).

-Next up listed  details of how to import records using second way.
-In this case user has to follow steps below:
+To import records using CLI tools one has to follow steps below:
 1. Create JobExecution containing: jobProfileInfo, sourceType="ONLINE" and empty files list.
 2. Send RawRecordsDto containing records list and field last=false.
-3. Complete data import by sending last RawRecordsDto containing empty records list, field last=true and total amount sent field in field "counter".
+3. Complete data import by sending last RawRecordsDto containing empty records list, field last=true and total number of records in field "counter".

 ### Create JobExecution